 Refund Policy: We do not issue refunds; however, in the event of an emergency, we offer the option to transfer your enrollment to another course for a $50 fee.
 The new course must commence within one year of the original course start date.

 CPR training is included in specific courses.
 CPR training is also available as a stand-alone program.
 The proper use of an Automated External Defibrillator (AED) is a fundamental part of the CPR course, though the specific content may vary depending on the type of course.
 For example, AHA Professional Rescuer CPR is always included in our month-long WEMT course.
-For more details, please refer to the course schedule or contact us with any questions.
+For more details, please Cardiopulmonary Resuscitation (CPR) course page or contact us with any questions.

 Testing is an integral part of many SOLO training programs, with the type and format of tests varying by course.